RodFireProductions/AO3TagHighlighter/readme.md

 If you're using Stylus:
 * While in the extension, you can click the gear icon and change the variables in the popup.
+* The variable popup menu also comes up when before you're about to install it too.

 If you're using it as a site skin:
 * Look for the block of CSS that's contained within `:root{}`.
 Those are your variables.